Windows OS Hub

 get local machine (computer) sid with psgetsid or powershell

-How to Convert a SID to User or Group Name?
+How to Convert a SID to a User or Group Name

-To find out the name of the user account by the SID (a reverse procedure), you can use one of the following commands:
+To find the user account name by the known SID (a reverse procedure), use one of the following commands:

 wmic useraccount where sid='S-1-3-12-12451234567-1234567890-1234567-1434' get name